Low energy limit for the resolvent of some fibered boundary operators: Abstract

 \section{Abstract}

 For certain Dirac operators $\eth_{\phi}$ associated to a fibered boundary metric $g_{\phi}$, we provide a pseudodifferential characterization of the limiting behavior of $(\eth_{\phi}+k\gamma)^{-1}$ as $k\searrow 0$, where $\gamma$ is a self-adjoint operator anti-commuting with $\eth_{\phi}$ and whose square is the identity.
 This yields in particular a pseudodifferential characterization of the low energy limit of the resolvent of $\eth_{\phi}^2$, generalizing a result of Guillarmou and Sher about the low energy limit of the resolvent of the Hodge Laplacian of an asymptotically conical metric.
+As an application, we use our result to give a pseudodifferential characterization of the inverse of some suspended version of the operator $\eth_{\phi}$.
 One important ingredient in the proof of our main theorem is that the Dirac operator $\eth_{\phi}$ is Fredholm when acting on suitable weighted Sobolev spaces.
 This result has been known to experts for some time and we take this as an occasion to provide a complete explicit proof.